How to Detect a Fake Emerald

 If the edges look worn and are not well-defined, it is possible that the gemstone is a softer substance such as glass, which wears down much quicker than emerald.

 Opals are commonly backed onto another material to create inexpensive doublets and triplets and emeralds can be found in these forms too.
-These look larger and valuable, but are in fact quite worthless.
+These look larger and more valuable, but are, in fact, quite worthless.

 • A doublet refers to a slice of emerald that has been backed onto some other material, commonly glass or plastic.
 This uses a little emerald but the overall appearance looks like a solid emerald.